kimberlypn/personal-website/README.md

 # Personal Website

-My website can be visited at: https://www.kimberlypn.com/.
+My website can be visited at: https://kimberlypn.herokuapp.com/.

+(It takes a few seconds to load since I am using Heroku's free tier.)

 ## Introduction
 This is my third attempt at a personal website.
 See [1](https://github.com/kimberlypn/kimberlypn.github.io/tree/v1.0)